 Limit Access to Only Chase Sapphire Cardholders

 Chase should implement something like American Express’ entrance policy for Centurion Lounges.
-Amex allows only Centurion Card members, card_name members, and card_name members.
+Amex allows only Centurion Card members, The Platinum Card® from American Express members, and The Business Platinum Card® from American Express members.

 Therefore, I think only Chase Sapphire Reserve® cardholders should be allowed to access the Chase Sapphire Lounges.